EDUC BC 2032x Contemporary Issues in Education

 Enrollment is limited to students accepted into the Education Program (Urban Teaching or Educational Studies).

 NYCDOE Fingerprinting will be required.
 Corequisites: Section 1, Elementary, EDUC BC2052; Section 2, Secondary, EDUC BC2062 for Urban Teaching program participants.
-Educational Studies students may take it alone.
+Education Studies students may take Section 3 alone.
 Meets for two hours per week, plus a minimum of six hours per week in the field.

 EDUC BC 2062y Seminar in Multicultural Secondary